cmustudent/tswd-portfolio-templates/final-project-part-two.md

 _List any references you used here._

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction guidelines), detail your use of AI for this assignment here._
+_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._